 These examples are typical of what you’ll see from car dealerships, but they are not helping you gain anything.
 Their goal is always for you to buy a car at MSRP from them.
 They do not want to assist you with your current lease or loan, and they do not wish to give you a great deal in itself, they want to sell cars for profit.

-In fact, this is one thing that gets a lot of people in hot water.
+In fact, this is one thing that gets many people in hot water.
 You might think you are replacing a debt, but you are adding an additional bundle of debt to your load, this is known as a negative equity trap.
 There are no favors here.
 The trick is quite cunning.
-When you see the ads for cheap financing and other gimmicks that seem to be too good to be true, you’ll know that they are too good to be true.
+When you see the ads for cheap financing and other gimmicks that seem to be too good to be true, you will know that they are too good to be true.

 The bottom line remains that if you currently owe money on a car, don’t trade it in.
 There might be other problems in addition to the most significant issue, which you’ll probably get into more debt.
 For example, you might incur penalties from your bank because dealers often do not pay the bank on time when they take over your loan.